-The facility administration/designee may require a meal substitution if a general population menu item cannot be served in segregation due to security concerns.
-Food services staff provides a nutritionally-equivalent substitution is provided following the Segregation Meal Guideline found in the Meal and Snack Parameters folder of the Food Service Operations Guidebook located on iShare and in Procedure H, below.
-Adult offenders at standard facilities are also provided with the option to select alternative meals, if applicable (See Procedure E.3, above).
+The facility administration/designee may require a meal substitution if a general population menu item cannot be served in locked unitssegregation due to security concerns.
+Food services staff provides a nutritionally-equivalent substitution is provided following the Restrictive HousingSegregation Meal Guideline found in the agency's resourcesMeal and Snack Parameters folder of the Food Service Operations Guidebook located on iShare and in Procedure H, below.
+Adults-offenders at standard facilities are also provided with the option to select alternative meals, if applicable (See Procedure E.3, above).

-- 10. The food service plan at the Red Wing facility provides a single menu for staff and offenders/residents. - F. Medical diets

-- 1. A Therapeutic Diet Resource Manual is available electronically to all sites as a reference within the Food and Nutrition library found under the health services tab on iShare for health and food services staff. - 2.
-Medical, dental, or religious personnel may authorize modified diets for offenders/residents.
-Menus created for these purposes by a dietitian are kept simple and use foods as close as possible to those served to the general population. - 3.
-Health services reviews specific offender/resident dietary needs and concerns, including food allergies.
-When an offender/resident is identified as needing self-manageable diet restrictions, health services personnel must provide adequate education/direction on which foods to avoid.
-Offenders/residents are responsible for controlling their own food consumption and following their special diets by choosing wisely and self-selecting between menu options. - 4.
-Food services staff provide offenders/residents housed in a segregation unit special diet food trays if prescribed by health services. - 5.
-Offenders/residents with insulin-dependent diabetes may be designated by health services to receive a daily small evening snack.
+- 10. The food service plan at the Red Wing facility provides a single menu for staff, incarcerated people, and youth and offenders/residents. - F. Medical diets - 1.
+A Therapeutic Diet Resource Manual is available electronically to all facilities as a reference within the Food and Nutrition library found under the business unithealth services tab on iShare for health and food services staff. - Medical, and dental, or religious personnel may authorize therapeuticmodified diets for incarcerated people and youthoffenders/residents.
+Menus created by a dietitian for these purposes by a dietitian are kept use simple production requirements and use foods as close as possible to those served to the general population. - 3.
+Health services reviews specific individuals'offender/resident dietary needs and concerns, including food allergies.
+When a person offender/resident is identified as needing self-manageable diet restrictions, health services personnel must provide adequate education/direction on which foods to avoid.
+Incarcerated people and youthOffenders/residents are responsible for controlling their own food consumption and following their modifiedspecial diets plan by choosing wisely and self-selecting between menu options and commissary choices. - 4.
+Food services staff provide individuals requiring medical diet accommodationsoffenders/residents housed in a segregation unit with special diet food trays/bags in both dining areas and locked units if prescribed by health services. - 5.
+IndividualsOffenders/residents with insulin-dependent diabetes may be designated by health services to receive a daily small evening snack.
 On two-meal holidays, health services staff may order a diabetic bag meal for blood sugar stability.

-G. Additional diets
+G. ReligiousAdditional diets

-Offenders/residents generally can meet most religious dietary restrictions via self-selection.
+The incarcerated population and youthOffenders/residents can generally can meet most religious dietary restrictions throughvia self-selection.
 Food services operations provide the following options to further accommodate religious diet restrictions: